Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Introduction

 \subsection{Contributions}

-While MC Dropout and Deep Ensembles have been used to estimate uncertainty in medical image segmentation, limited studies have investigated other Bayesian methods and a comparison of these methods is currently lacking.
-To this end, we performed a systematic study of Bayesian and non-Bayesian neural networks for estimating uncertainty in the context of cardiac MRI segmentation.
-Our contributions are listed as follows:
+In this work, we performed a systematic study of Bayesian and non-Bayesian neural networks for estimating uncertainty in the context of cardiac MRI segmentation.
+Our contributions are summarized as follows:

-\begin{enumerate} \item We compared MC Dropout and Deep Ensembles with Bayes by Backprop (BBB), which is a more theoretically justified algorithm for learning uncertainty in Bayesian neural networks.
+\begin{enumerate} \item We compared MC Dropout and Deep Ensembles with Bayes by Backprop, which is a more theoretically justified algorithm for learning uncertainty in BNNs.
 We performed a comprehensive evaluation of these algorithms in terms of segmentation accuracy, probability calibration, uncertainty on out-of-distribution datasets, and segmentation quality control.

-\item We tested MC Dropout, Deep Ensembles, and BBB on cardiac MRI datasets with various degrees of noise, blurring, and stretching distortions to mimic complex clinical scenarios and to investigate the relationships between image distortions and neural network uncertainty estimates.
-We showed that BBB is more robust to noise distortions while Deep Ensembles is more resistant to blurring and stretching distortions used in this study.
+\item We evaluated MC Dropout, Deep Ensembles, Bayes by Backprop, and Stochastic Segmentation Networks on cardiac MRI datasets with various degrees of noise, blurring, and stretching distortions to mimic complex clinical scenarios and to investigate the relationships between image distortions and neural network uncertainty estimates.
+We showed that Bayes by Backprop is more robust to noise distortions while Stochastic Segmentation Networks are more resistant to blurring distortions.

 \item We introduced a novel area-under-the-curve metric for quantifying algorithm performance on segmentation quality control.
-We showed that with the use of Deep Ensembles uncertainty estimates, only 31\% to 48\% of the most uncertain segmentations need to be reviewed to reduce the percentage of poor segmentations to 5\%, whereas $\sim$80\% of the images need to be reviewed when neural network uncertainty measures are not used.
+We showed that with the use of Deep Ensemble uncertainty estimates, 31--48\% of the most uncertain segmentations need to be reviewed to reduce the percentage of poor segmentations to 5\%, whereas $\sim$80\% of the results need to be reviewed when neural network uncertainty measures are not used.